amirative/marvel-test-api/README.md

 ---
 # MARVEL API

-This is a simple mavel characters api that has two endpoints
+This is a simple mavel characters api.

 ## Requirements
 Install [Node.js](https://nodejs.org/en/download/) on your machine.